Jason2Brownlee/blog/content/posts/my-pc-history.md

 In university I upgraded to a Celeron 300A @450Mhz, and a record of the whole machine [was captured online](https://web.archive.org/web/20000601155757fw_/http://www.geocities.com/TimesSquare/Tower/8163/pc.html).
 I have no memory of a "Diamond Viper" Nvidia card.
 I was big into Linux and I do remember spending a ton of hours trying to get OpenGL and USB working right for gaming in Linux.
 It was a debugging puzzle more than a requirement.
 A technical challenge.

 The next upgrade is fuzzy.
 It was a strange time.
-AMD over-took Intel, so I switched to an AMD CPU.
-And GPUs flipped too I think, perhaps nvidia was not on top at the time (ati radeon?).
+AMD over-took Intel, so I switched to an AMD CPU (probably an [AMD Athlon](https://en.wikipedia.org/wiki/List_of_AMD_Athlon_processors) 1200 or 1400).
+And GPUs flipped too I think, perhaps nvidia was not on top at the time ([ATI Radeon](https://en.wikipedia.org/wiki/Radeon)?).
 I remember it was a big machine with lots of fans and a large copper heat sink.
 It was probably over 1.2Ghz but I don't remember anything about it, really.
 I remember I later bought a second-hand nvidia gforce card (gforce2 or 3?) from a friend for it circa 2001 or 2002.
 I think.
-I do remember selling it to a friend in my research group around 2004 or 2005.
+I do remember selling the whole rig to a friend in my research group around 2004 or 2005.
 At the time I was doing a PhD and had an assigned workstation and access to fast servers for running experiments.
 I was living in a share house and had no need for a home PC.
 I lived in the lab, basically.

 I eventually got a tiny 12" [iBook](https://en.wikipedia.org/wiki/IBook), for some at-home running on rails dev, and other stuff.
 It was tiny, white and I really loved it.
 This was my big switch from Linux to MacOS.
 I sitll used Linux at work for a long time.

 Eventually the ibook got too slow and I got a 27" iMac with 4 cores, I guess some kind of i7.
 I had that for a decade at least before upgrading to another identical machine with all faster new internals (SSD, i7 etc).

 I don't even know the details of my current workstation, it doesn't matter.
 If I need to run something fast or use GPUs, I get an ec2 box.
 And I don't game, other than some Quake now and then.
+About this mac says stuff like 4.2GHz Quad-core Intel i7 and Radeon Pro 580, 64GB RAM and on.
+Whatever.

 Man I loved that ibook.
 It was not intel, so probably powerpc.
 It was probably less than 1Ghz too.